-Process No. Solution Time (s) Details 1 6 ml distilled water + 4 ml HCl 50 Surface activation 2 30 ml distilled water + 70 ml H 2 SO 4 180 Current density = 107 mA/cm Anodic electrodeposition 3 120 ml HCl + 240 g/l NiCl 120 Current density = 108 mA/cm Cathodic electrodeposition
+FB Process No. Solution Time (s) Details 1 6 ml distilled water + 4 ml HCl 50 Surface Activation 2 30 ml distilled water + 70 ml H 2 SO 4 180 Current density= 107 mA/cm - Anodic electrodeposition 3 120 ml HCl + 240 g/l NiCl 120 Current density= 108 mA/cm - Cathodic electrodeposition

-In order to activate the surface of the substrate, the mounted coupons were immersed in the first solution.
+To activate the surface of the substrate, the mounted coupons were immersed in the first solution.
 In the second solution, the piece was used as an anode, due to the detachment of atoms from the surface and roughening the substrate surface.
 The coupons were connected to the cathode in the third solution to deposit NiCl on the 304 stainless steel surface.
-In the third stage, the carbide

-Watts bath was prepared according to the Table 2 with a volume of 200 ml and let rest for 24 h.
-In order to prevent carbide particles to be settle, the prepared solution was placed in an ultrasonic bath for 15 min immediately before the start of the plating process.
+In the third stage, the carbide particles acquire a positive charge due to the applied electric field and migrate toward the cathode (substrate).
+Simultaneously, nickel ions undergo reduction by electron uptake and deposit onto the substrate, entrapping the ceramic particles within the growing metallic matrix [29].
+Watts bath was prepared according to Table 2 with a volume of 200 ml and let rest for 24 h.
+To prevent carbide particles from settling, the prepared solution was placed in an ultrasonic bath for 15 min immediately before the start of the plating process.
 The carbide particles had a size of less than 25 μm, with a TiC/WC ratio of 1:2.
 The pH of the solution was adjusted by NH3 and 98 vol.% diluted sulfuric acid using a digital PH meter (Metrohm, Switzerland) within the specified range.
-Electrodeposition process was run by direct current method and digital coulometer device (Behpajooh, Iran) under a temperature of 50°C and conditions presented in Table 3.
+The electrodeposition process was run using the direct current method and a digital coulometer device (Behpajooh, Iran) under a temperature of 50°C, and the conditions are presented in Table 3.
 The samples were rinsed with ethanol after the coating process.
-In this research, electrodeposition was run under four different current densities of 30, 35, 40, and 50 mA/cm.
-Fig. 1 depicts an overview of the Watts solution along with the presence of WC and TiC particles for the coating process.
+This research used electrodeposition under four different current densities of 30, 35, 40, and 50 mA/cm.
+Fig. 1 depicts an overview of the Watts solution and the presence of WC and TiC particles for the coating process.

-Table 2: Watts bath composition for nickel electrodeposition
+Table 2.
+Watts bath composition for nickel electrodeposition

 Composition Concentration (g/l) Company

 NiCl 2 .6H 2 O 45 MERCK

-$H_3BO_3$ 40 MERCK
+H 3 BO 3 40 MERCK

 TiC-WC 6 MERCK

 NiSO 4 250 MERCK